KuroP1/katacoda-scenarios/Grafana/Grafana3/step4.md

 the yellow line is the time that the conditon detected.
 Red line is the time that sent out the alert message.

+Also,You can use this SQL statement to test if you can alert and send a notification